By Dinah E., Auxiliar de Conversación in Madrid 19/20-20/21.

-Teaching in the classroom started with two basic tools, a blackboard, and chalk.
-Learning in the classroom started with three basic tools, a pen or a pencil, notebook, and books.
+Teaching in the classroom started with two basic tools: a blackboard, and chalk.
+Learning in the classroom started with three basic tools: a pen or a pencil, a notebook, and books.
 It was that simple, but we live in an evolving world where creative minds meet.
 We didn’t want costly products to complicate our lives, but we also thirst for a faster and easier way of coping with the demands of times.
 The emergence of technology in our lives has been a huge help in making things possible.
-Who would have thought that one day we would be able to see the people we are talking to on the phone with just a mere click of a button that says, “video”?
+Who would have ever thought that one day we would be able to see the people we are talking to on the phone with just a mere click of a button that says “video”?

 In Education, Technology Started to Penetrate the System Slowly

 Computers were introduced in schools in the 1980s, where students learned Wordstar, the first-word processing program invented by Seymour Rubenstein and Rob Barnaby.
 This was followed by the Microsoft Powerpoint Presentation software in the early 1990s, which was widely used until now by both companies and schools.
 Indeed, technology has gone a long way in developing tools that would promote collaboration with the students in learning English in the classroom.

 It is interesting to know that there are many applications that we can use to adapt to the students’ learning needs, but how do we integrate these into our lessons?
 Teachers should have the willingness to venture into this path and an adventurous spirit to explore this course of action.
 Lessons are introduced through technology with activities and games, and comprehension is checked through worksheets.
 For example, we present the lesson through the Prezi Powerpoint tool, and to make it even more interesting and fun, we play the Kahoot video game and give them worksheets after.

 Here are other ways where we can integrate technology in an ESL classroom: